janaagaard75/azure-functions-typescript/README.md

 Yarn is a better npm.
 I am especially a fan of the really fast installs on a system that is up to date, because this allows you to always run `yarn install` before building, making sure that you are using the correct versions of the Node modules.

     brew install yarn

+## Running the Code

+Start a local Azure Functions host.
+This will make HTTP endpoints available at <http://localhost:7071/api/...>.

+    yarn start